Dyson warranty length, claims, and repair after expiration

 Does Dyson have a lifetime warranty?

-What happens after the warranty expires?
+What happens after warranty expiration?

 Most Dyson post-warranty confusion falls into four buckets.